 When I got married, I had to move out of the company apartment and look for my own place.
 I contacted an English-speaking real estate agent who gave me a few apartment options.
 I was talking and showing to my colleague about these options and she felt like my options were quite expensive and the agency she went to for her apartment could possibly give me cheaper options.
 So she arranged an appointment for me and we both went to see the agent.
 My colleague did most of the talking cause she’s fluent in Japanese and I describe my specs and all and then he asks us to come again the next day to discuss the options.

 The next day my colleague had some work so I went alone.
-He asks me if I could speak Japanese and I said no. Then he tries to like google translate what he wants to say, and he says “Because no speak nihongo, maybe not easy for house.”, and I’m like okay there might not be many options for me, and his options might not fit my criteria but I’m open for anything really.
+He asks me if I could speak Japanese and I said no. Then he tries to google translate what he wants to say, and he says “Because no speak nihongo, maybe not easy for house.”, and I’m like okay there might not be many options for me, and his options might not fit my criteria but I’m open for anything really.
 I say “Okay” and he starts to scratch his head, and he keeps typing in his google translate, and he says “if house problem, not easy.” and I’m like, if I have problem and want to speak to the landlord, I could just ask my colleague to help and communicate with them so I say “Okay” and he sighs.

 For the record, it has been 30 minutes of him just trying to google translate things and all I’m understanding is that there are not many options for a foreigner and what he can give is the best that he could do.
 At this point he’s been huffing and puffing and scratching his head.
 It feels like I am missing something but I truly could not understand what he wasnt saying to me.
 His colleague come out and they exchange a conversation and then his friend starts trying to talk to me but it’s the same jumble of words in which I keep replying “Okay” to, cause I’ve learned to always say yes (Hai) in conversation.